jdeathe/centos-ssh-haproxy/README.md

 **Note:** If using a file path with base64 encoded content the on container path is not maintained so this feature is *not* suitable for use with orchestration secrets such as Docker Swarm secrets or config however use of unencoded file contents is.

-##### HAPROXY_CONF
+##### HAPROXY_CONFIG

-The HAProxy configuration file path, (or base64 encoded string of the configuration file contents), is set using `HAPROXY_CONF`.
+The HAProxy configuration file path, (or base64 encoded string of the configuration file contents), is set using `HAPROXY_CONFIG`.
 The default http configuration is located at the path `/etc/haproxy/haproxy-http.example.cfg` and will be copied into the runnning configuration path `/etc/haproxy/haproxy-http.example.cfg`.
 There's also an example tcp configuration in the path `/etc/haproxy/haproxy-tcp.example.cfg`.

 **Note:** In most situations it will be necessary to define a custom configuration where the use of the base64 encoded string option is recommended.
 However if using a file path with base64 encoded content the on container path is not maintained so this feature is *not* suitable for use with orchestration secrets such as Docker Swarm secrets or config so when using these unencoded file contents is recommended.